Peter Pellegrini: Personal life

 Pellegrini has Italian ancestors.
-His great-grandfather Leopoldo Pellegrini (1856–1942) of Salter (Trentino Region), which at the time was also part of the Austria-Hungarian Empire, came to Slovakia to participate in the construction of the railway between Levice and Zvolen.
+His great-grandfather Leopoldo Pellegrini (1856–1942) of Salter (a Frazione of Romeno in the Trentino Region), which at the time was also part of the Austria-Hungarian Empire, came to Slovakia to participate in the construction of the railway between Levice and Zvolen.

 In 2019, he described himself as a non-practising Catholic.

 Pellegrini is a bachelor.
-In a 2020 interview with tabloid magazine Plus 7 dní, Pellegrini was asked whether he was gay, which he denied.
-The incident led to the resignation of the magazine's editor, who alleged that Pellegrini had intervened to stop the question from being published.
+In a 2020 interview with tabloid magazine Plus 7 dní, he was asked whether he was gay, which he denied.
+The incident led to the resignation of the magazine's editor, who said that Pellegrini had intervened to stop the question from being published.

-Pellegrini owns a dog Gery, named after Geralt of Rivia from The Witcher.
+Pellegrini owns a dog named Gery, after Geralt of Rivia from The Witcher.

+Outside of the Slovak language, Pellegrini is fluent in English, German and Russian.